prestonharberts/bib/Bible/jer11.md

 > Before this I had been like a docile lamb ready to be led to the slaughter.
 > I did not know they were making plans to kill me.
 > I did not know they were saying,
->  “ Let’s destroy the tree along with its fruit!
+> “Let’s destroy the tree along with its fruit!
->  “ Let’s remove Jeremiah from the world of the living
+> “Let’s remove Jeremiah from the world of the living
->  “ So people will not even be reminded of him anymore.”
+> “So people will not even be reminded of him anymore.”
 ###### 20
 So I said,
->  “ O LORD of Heaven’s Armies, you are a just judge!
+> “O LORD of Heaven’s Armies, you are a just judge!
->  “ You examine people’s hearts and minds.
+> “You examine people’s hearts and minds.
->  “ I want to see you pay them back for what they have done
+> “I want to see you pay them back for what they have done
->  “ Because I trust you to vindicate my cause.”
+> “Because I trust you to vindicate my cause.”
 ###### ¶ 21
 Then the LORD told me about some men from Anathoth who were threatening to kill me.
 They had threatened, “Stop prophesying in the name of the LORD or we will kill you!”
 ###### 22